lukasl-dev/waterlink/README.md

   </p>
 </details>

-### :phone: Create a requester
+### :phone: Creating a requester

 The Requester is the interface between waterlink and **Lavalink's HTTP API**.
-It is required to interact access the **connectionless use cases** and can be opened by the `waterlink.NewRequester` function.
+It is required to access the **connectionless use cases** and can be created by the `waterlink.NewRequester` function.

 <details>
   <summary>Usage</summary>